-Taking photos during the entire evening, I could observe that the only people that loved their time in front of the camera were mostly models (read more here about that great event).
-I am too one of those photographers who doesn’t like the time spend in front of a camera.
-Of course, I do love to see portraits of myself, after the fact.
+Taking photos during the entire evening, I could observe that the only people who loved their time in front of the camera were mostly models (read more about that great event).
+I am too one of those photographers who doesn’t like the time spent in front of a camera.
+Of course, I do love to see portraits of myself after the fact.
 I always think I should have far more photos of my wife and myself.
 Sometimes, after ten days of vacation, we barely have ten portraits of each other.

-List of the most common reasons people feel uncomfortable in front of the camera
+List of the most common reasons people feel uncomfortable during photography sessions

 When it comes to the most common reasons people are camera shy, there are quite a few explanations.
 By far, the number one reason is self-consciousness.
-Because of this, people, instead of relaxing and having fun during a photography session, focus their attention and mind on thinking how they would look in the final photos.
+Because of this, people, instead of relaxing and having fun during a photography session, focus their attention and mind on thinking about how they would look in the final photos.
 More often than not, this leads to exhaustion, anxiety, and tense moments.

-The above leads to the second most common reason people feel uncomfortable in front of the camera- they think some parts of their body don’t look very pleasing.
+The above leads to the second most common reason people feel uncomfortable in front of the camera during photography sessions- they think some parts of their body don’t look very pleasing.
 We are all very different and see and perceive things differently.
-I will not make a point in discussing points of view or paradigms, something better to be dealt with with the help of someone who has studied this phenomenon.
-From a photographer’s perspective, I can avoid some things that can very quickly look better by using different framing angles or lenses.
+I will not make a point in discussing points of view or paradigms.
+Something better to be dealt with with the help of someone who has studied this phenomenon.
+From a photographer’s perspective, I can avoid things that can quickly look better by using different framing angles or lenses.

-The good news is, there is always a solution, and all you have to do is inform your photographer.
+The good news is there is always a solution; all you have to do is inform your photographer.
 I believe every photograph is a product that I can continuously improve; that’s why I learned how to do enhanced photo editing and manipulation.
-Down below, you can see a sped-up video of some advanced photo editing I have done for a client.
+Below is a sped-up video of some advanced photo editing I have done for a client.
 Keep in mind this is only scratching the surface of what a photographer can accomplish using advanced photo editing.

-A fourth common reason why people feel uncomfortable in front of the camera consists of clothing.
-Some people don’t know what to wear during a photoshoot to make them look better.
-After al, if you pay a professional photographer, why not ask for some advice too?
-I will not pretend I’m a mainstream Tokyo fashion photographer, but I do know a thing or two.
+A fourth common reason people feel uncomfortable in front of the camera is clothing.
+Some people don’t know what to wear during a photo shoot to make them look better.
+After all, if you pay a professional photographer, why not ask for some advice too?
+I will not pretend I’m a mainstream Bonifacio Global City fashion photographer, but I do know a thing or two.